Network Modal

 The Network Modal implements a clean, focused design that emphasizes clarity and ease of selection.
 The interface presents blockchain networks in a vertically scrollable list, with each network displayed as a pill-shaped button containing the chain’s logo and name.

-The modal automatically identifies and visually highlights the currently active chain, always positioning it at the top of the list for immediate recognition.
+The modal automatically identifies and visually highlights the currently selected view chain, always positioning it at the top of the list for immediate recognition.
 This design decision reduces cognitive load by clearly distinguishing the current network from available alternatives:

 const sortedChains = [...chains].sort((a, b) => {